Unhall0w3d/UnHall0w3d.github.io/_posts/2022-12-20-uc-syslog-parsing-script.md

         _sshconn.close()
 ```

 Now... this... this next part is something you'd see on https://www.reddit.com/r/programminghorror ...
 It's not for the faint of heart and honestly gave this man nightmares as, in his pursuit of using **pyparsing** because of how *fun* it would be, he created an absolute *abomination* of a function.
 When I asked him what he had done, only the screams of some cthulhu-esque nature could be heard.
-As ffar as I understand it creates static variables to match everything from the way the date to syslog contents appear in a given message and evaluates what exists within the message and what doesn't, slaps it all together into a payload, and passes it on.
+As far as I understand it creates static variables to match everything from the way the date to syslog contents appear in a given message and evaluates what exists within the message and what doesn't, slaps it all together into a payload, and passes it on.
 I think.

 ```text
 class Parser(object):